Alan Huggins: Judicial career

 In 1951, Huggins entered the Colonial Service and followed his elder brother to Africa, becoming a resident magistrate in Kampala, Uganda.
 However, his first wife did not want to stay in Africa after her sister-in-law was murdered by a servant in Salisbury, Southern Rhodesia.
 In 1953, Huggins was therefore transferred to Hong Kong as a stipendiary magistrate and the president of the Tenancy Tribunals.
 He later became a magistrate in the New Territories in 1955, the First Magistrate of Kowloon in 1956, and was promoted as a district judge in 1958.

 Huggins was appointed a puisne judge of the Supreme Court in 1965.
 Hong Kong was then in a time of social instability, and at one point, his family received death threats and needed police protection after his winding-up of a local bank.
 In 1976, he was further promoted as a Justice of Appeal.
 Huggins had the opportunity to become the Chief Justice in 1979 when the seat was vacant, but the government selected then Chief Secretary, Sir Denys Roberts.
-Huggins was instead appointed a Vice-President of the Court of Appeal and became a Knight Bachelor in 1980.
+Huggins was instead appointed a Vice-President of the Court of Appeal and became a Knight Bachelor in the 1980 Birthday Honours.
 He received the knighthood in person from Queen Elizabeth II at Buckingham Palace in the following year.
 Huggins served as the acting Chief Justice on a number of occasions during his capacity as the Vice-President and retired subsequently in 1987.
 Huggins was also the chairman of the Advisory Committee on Legal Education from 1972 to 1987 and an honorary lecturer at the University of Hong Kong from 1979 to 1987.

 Apart from his judicial career in Hong Kong, Huggins was the Judicial Commissioner in the Supreme Court of Brunei from 1966 to 1983.
 He remained in the same position until 1987 after the independence of Brunei from Britain in 1984.
 From 1991 to 2000, he was once again appointed as the Judicial Commissioner.
 He then became the President of the Court of Appeal of Brunei from 2000 until 2002.